• introduction

 A wire was embedded in the hose to prevent static electricity from igniting the diesel fuel.

-The wire can be used to support an Ethernet network that can control all of the pumps.
+If another wire is added the wire pair can be used to support an Ethernet network that can control all of the pumps.
 Normally, pump control is done with radios and requires very exact work by each team along the relay.
 Otherwise, water hammer can destroy pumps and hoses.

 Relay Pumping conference Article